 “You are now entering the New Forest, part of Authentic Hampshire, an environment where transport speeds, technology and simulation are restricted for your enjoyment.
 Slow down, breathe in what is around you but don’t feed the ponies.”

-The idea of being a commoner had been forgotten by many but not by Monty.
-His grandad, Tom, had been a tenant farmer on what used to be known as the Bisterne Estate, where he kept pigs and horses.
-Monty loved going there as a young boy as it was the only place that he ever really thought of as a home.
+The idea of being a commoner had been forgotten by many, but not by Monty.
+His grandad, Tom, had been a tenant farmer on what used to be known as Bisterne Estate, where he kept cows and horses.
+Monty loved going there as a young boy as it was the only place that he ever really thought of as home.
 He would spend hours running through the woods, chasing the chickens or petting the animals - he even rode the horses a few times.

 He eventually became one of the overseers that worked on the redevelopment of city infrastructures.
-It was big business and he was in high demand through the late 2020s and 2030s.
-Monty and his parents moved around all over the world, he saw less and less of the old farm and in the summer of 2025 his grandad passed away.
+It was big business and he was in high demand through the late 20’s and 30’s.
+Monty and his parents moved around all over the world.
+He saw less and less of the old farm and in the summer of 2025 his grandad passed away.

-Monty was educated on the move and, thanks to his dad’s, job he was able to access the finest education leading him to follow in his father's footsteps.
-He was promoted year on year after his apprenticeship leading to a lead role within the Government's commercial land partner, ‘P.L.A.C.E’, which ran all infrastructure development to help the country cope with its rapidly growing population.
+Monty was educated on the move and, thanks to his dad’s job, was able to access the finest education leading him to follow in his father's footsteps.
+He was promoted year-on-year after his apprenticeship leading to a lead role within the Government's commercial land partner, ‘P.L.A.C.E’, which ran all infrastructure development to help the country cope with its rapidly growing population.

 Was this the ‘quarter life crisis’ that the family councillor talked about?
-His friends didn’t understand, they had a great life.
+His friends didn’t understand, because Monty had a great life.
 But he knew he wanted something else, something more.

 That was over five years ago now.

 Everyone remembers when ‘they’ finally started shutting off personal content devices automatically when you went into hospitals, quiet zones and schools.
-It was a bit like when they finally just banned cigarettes rather than taxing them.
+It was a bit like when they finally banned cigarettes, rather than taxing them.

 And that, in part, is where Monty had got his idea.

-They had been attending the meetups at the local Community Hub for a while.
+He had been attending the meet-ups at the local Community Hub for a while.
 People across the county were up in arms.
-It wasn’t just the family plot that Monty had bought that was up for development, huge swathes of land in the New Forest were also being reviewed.
+It wasn’t just the family plot that Monty had bought that was up for development but huge swathes of land in the New Forest were also being reviewed.
 If selected, the government could enforce purchase.
 “It would,” as one well-meaning but irate villager from Bolderwood said, “be the end of rural life in Hampshire – look what happened to Lyndhurst!”